-1.6 EFFECTS OF THE PROPOSED ACTION
+1.7 EFFECTS OF THE PROPOSED ACTION

-1.6.1 Direct Effects.
+1.7.1 Direct Effects

 Direct effects, as they apply to ESA Section 7 analyses, are those effects caused by or will result from implementation of the proposed action.
-The District does not anticipate any Project negative direct effects on any listed species.
+CEMVN does not anticipate any project related negative direct effects on any listed species.

-1.6.2 Indirect Effects.
+1.7.2 Indirect Effects

 Indirect effects, as they apply to ESA Section 7 analyses, are those effects caused by or will result from the proposed action and are later in time, but are still reasonably certain to occur.
-The District does not anticipate any Project negative indirect effects on any listed species.
+CEMVN does not anticipate any project related negative indirect effects on any listed species.

-1.6.3 Cumulative Effects.
+1.7.3 Cumulative Effects

-Cumulative effects include the effects of future State, tribal, local or private actions that are reasonably certain to occur in the action area considered in this biological opinion.
+Cumulative effects include the effects of future state, tribal, local, or private actions that are reasonably certain to occur in the action area considered in this biological opinion.
 Future Federal actions that are unrelated to the proposed action are not considered in this section because they require separate consultation pursuant to the ESA, Section 7.

-The District does not anticipate any additional secondary and/or accelerated commercial development, farming, or other activities to occur within or adjacent to the action area as a result of the proposed Project.
-Therefore, no adverse cumulative effects to any species under consideration in this biological assessment caused by or resulting from the Project are expected.
+CEMVN does not anticipate any additional secondary and/or accelerated commercial development, farming, or other activities to occur within or adjacent to the action area as a result of the proposed project.
+Therefore, no adverse cumulative effects to any species under consideration in this biological assessment caused by or resulting from the project are expected.

-1.7 CONCLUSION AND DETERMINATION OF EFFECTS FOR EACH PROTECTED RESOURCE
+1.8 CONCLUSION AND DETERMINATION OF EFFECTS FOR EACH PROTECTED RESOURCE

-Table 4 identifies the District's Determination of effects and rationale for each determination.
+Table A4:1-4 identifies CEMVN's determination of effects and rationale for each determination.

-Table 4.
+Table A4:1-4.
 Determination of Effects